-As described in section 2.2.1, the university makes an annual assessment of the amount of working capital needed during the fiscal year to fund current operations and assure that sufficient liquidity is available.
-This section provides an overview of the assessment of working capital fund needs and resulting investment activities.
+As described in section 2.2.1, the university makes an annual assessment of the amount of operating funds needed during the fiscal year to fund current operations and assure that sufficient liquidity is available.
+This section provides an overview of the assessment of working capital fund needs and resulting investment activities, consistent with the investment tiers outlined in Section 2.1.